GEMS Development Team

-Svitlana V. Dmytrieva
+Svitlana V. Dmytrieva (now at

-(now at Ciklum Interactive Solutions, Kyiv, Ukraine)
+Ciklum Interactive Solutions, Kyiv, Ukraine) wrote the database

 other modules of Selektor-A code in 1991-1996.
 She re-wrote Selektor-A

 code from C into the GEM-Selektor code in C++ in 1996-2002.
 At present,

 she maintains and develops the GEM-Selektor

 GUI based on the Qt UI framework.
 She is

-involved in optimization and improvement of
+also involved in optimization and improvement of GEMS3K

-GEMS3K and GEMSFIT codes.
+and GEMSFIT codes.